Vulgarity2Elegance/12-Employee-Tracker/README.md

 To architect and build a solution for managing a company's employees using node, inquirer, and MySQL.

+Please visit this [YouTube](https://www.youtube.com/watch?v=MVoOQmg8qLo) Link to seethe entirety of the app's functionality

 ```
 As a business owner
 I want to be able to view and manage the departments, roles, and employees in my company